xcherryio/apis/goapi/xcapi/docs/ProcessRpcWorkerResponse.md

 HasPublishToLocalQueue returns a boolean if a field has been set.

-### GetWriteToGlobalAttributes
+### GetWriteToAppDatabase

-`func (o *ProcessRpcWorkerResponse) GetWriteToGlobalAttributes() []GlobalAttributeTableRowUpdate`
+`func (o *ProcessRpcWorkerResponse) GetWriteToAppDatabase() AppDatabaseWrite`

-GetWriteToGlobalAttributes returns the WriteToGlobalAttributes field if non-nil, zero value otherwise.
+GetWriteToAppDatabase returns the WriteToAppDatabase field if non-nil, zero value otherwise.

-### GetWriteToGlobalAttributesOk
+### GetWriteToAppDatabaseOk

-`func (o *ProcessRpcWorkerResponse) GetWriteToGlobalAttributesOk() (*[]GlobalAttributeTableRowUpdate, bool)`
+`func (o *ProcessRpcWorkerResponse) GetWriteToAppDatabaseOk() (*AppDatabaseWrite, bool)`

-GetWriteToGlobalAttributesOk returns a tuple with the WriteToGlobalAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetWriteToAppDatabaseOk returns a tuple with the WriteToAppDatabase field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWriteToGlobalAttributes
+### SetWriteToAppDatabase

-`func (o *ProcessRpcWorkerResponse) SetWriteToGlobalAttributes(v []GlobalAttributeTableRowUpdate)`
+`func (o *ProcessRpcWorkerResponse) SetWriteToAppDatabase(v AppDatabaseWrite)`

-SetWriteToGlobalAttributes sets WriteToGlobalAttributes field to given value.
+SetWriteToAppDatabase sets WriteToAppDatabase field to given value.

-### HasWriteToGlobalAttributes
+### HasWriteToAppDatabase

-`func (o *ProcessRpcWorkerResponse) HasWriteToGlobalAttributes() bool`
+`func (o *ProcessRpcWorkerResponse) HasWriteToAppDatabase() bool`

-HasWriteToGlobalAttributes returns a boolean if a field has been set.
+HasWriteToAppDatabase returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)